Original Run: July 11, 2021 - October 17, 2021 Number of Episodes: 12 Genre: Idol, Music, Slice of Life

 That all changes when Kanon meets Keke Tang (voiced by Liyuu), a school idol superfan from Shanghai.

 Keke overhears Kanon’s beautiful voice and insists the two of them form their own school idol group.
-Although Kanon is hesitant at first, she eventually falls head over heels with the idea.
-Over time, this pair soon forms into a team after the inclusion of:
+Although Kanon is hesitant at first, she eventually falls head over heels for the idea.
+Over time, this pair soon forms a team after the inclusion of:

 - Chisato Arashi (voiced by Nako Misaki)